Conflux-Chain/CIPs/CIPs/cip-draft-key_value_event_log_standard.md

 * Gas cost

-EventLog only stays in the fullnode for a period of time, and the timeout information will not be found, nor will it occupy the node's storage resources indefinitely.
+EventLog only stays in block chain node for a period of time, and the timeout information will not be found, nor will it occupy the node's storage resources indefinitely.
 This standard does not need to occupy `storageCollateralized` and the transaction costs can be minimized to include only the `gas` portion.

 * Application scenarios